bahamutedean/Zendesk_quiz/README.md

 2)when searching timestamp, only the exact full match can return a valid value, which is not the solution in real software development.

 3)This app repies on standard modules rather than more powerful third-party libs, because this is a more compatible way for developers to test.
-As a result, loops inevitably appear in the script, which might increase the time complexity when the files are extremely huge.
+As a result, loops inevitably appear in the script, which might increase the memory occupied when the files are extremely huge.
 A normal way is to use DB to hold records in different tables with primary keys, which could significantly imporve the efficiency.